(c’64-’65) – Terry Crowe (vocals), Mick Forde/Dunford (guitar), Derek “Degs” Sirmon (drummer), Danny McCulloch (guitar) and Chris Dennis (keyboard).

 They gigged across the country, but only hit the local circuit twice; playing the Civic Hall, Guildford on 6 March ’65 with Daniel & The Emeralds, and Brooklands Technical College at some point.

-The Plebs also provided backing to Jess Conrad, and by June they were supporting Jimmy Reed and Joe Lee Hooker on their UK tours.
+The Plebs provided backing to Jess Conrad, and by June they were supporting Jimmy Reed and Joe Lee Hooker on their UK tours.
 Just before their season at Great Yarmouth ended O’Donnell helped them out again, getting them signed to the Don Arden Agency, the same agency as the Nashville Teens.
 Within three days of signing they were recording “Bad Blood”.
-This, their first and only single, and a cover of The Coasters’ track,was released on the Decca label in October that same year, backed by an R&B tinged cover of Joan Baez’s “Babe I’m Gonna Leave You”.
+This, their first and only single, and a cover of The Coasters’ track, was released on the Decca label in October that same year, backed by an R&B tinged cover of Joan Baez’s “Babe I’m Gonna Leave You”.
 Prior to the singles release they had been backing Brother John Sellers in the Alvin Ailey American Dance Theatre at the Shaftesbury Theatre.
-In support of the single they stopped partaking “mod” ballet at The Shaftesbury Theatre and began touring with Carl Perkins, The Animals and Nashville Teens and opened for the Roadrunners and The Notions at Liverpool’s Cavern Club.
+In support of the single they stopped partaking “mod” ballet at The Shaftesbury and began touring with The Animals, Carl Perkins, Nashville Teens, Tommy Tucker, Elkie Brooks, and Quotations.
+This 28 date package tour kicked off at the Odeon, Liverpool on 19 October ’64, swung near home on 3 November ’64 when it called in at the Odeon, Guildford, and wrapped up at the Winder Gardens, Bournemouth on 15 November ’64.
+They also opened for the Roadrunners and The Notions at Liverpool’s Cavern Club.

 The Plebs were Jerry Lee Lewis’ band for a European tour and in November ’64 appeared behind the rock n’ roller on “Ready, Steady, Go” – having been turned down by “Thank Your Lucky Stars” for lyrics that were “in bad taste” – performing “High Heel Sneakers” and “Whole lot of shakin'”.
-But, before they backed Lewis on the show they got to perform their own single.
+But, before they backed Lewis on the show they got to perform their own singles B-side.

 In January ’65, they ended up in Hamburg, playing at the Star Club.
 They returned to the UK, where Sirmon got married and then didn’t accompany the band back to Germany a few months later.
 His spot was filled by ex-Nashville Teen drummer Dave Maine.
 When their contract expired and spurred on by ‘band member differences’ Dennis decided to stay on, playing with a variety of bands such as Lee Curtis & the All Stars from March ’65, joining Ronnie Jones & The Blue Jays in May ’66 and sticking with them until they completed backing PP Arnold on the Roy Orbison tour in April ’67, and The Bad Boys who took him to Italy.
 The others went home and the band folded.
 Crowe and Dunford formed Pentad.
 Dennis later relocated to Italy, playing with Dave Anthony’s Moods, The Rags, I Nomadi and Modena City Ramblers; and more recently teaching English and music.
 Dunford became a key member of the second lineup of Renaissance, and McCulloch is probably best known for his work with Eric Burdon & The Animals / New Animals as bassist which he joined after a spell with The Carl Douglas Set.
 Regrettably, Crowe passed from cancer too young, Dunford passed on 20 November 2012 in Surrey, and McCulloch died on 29 January 2015.